concordion/concordion-logback-extension/src/test/resources/specification/Specification.md

 * capture and log exceptions automatically reducing the effort to create logs
 * work seemlessly with other extensions that also provide information such as the Storyboard, Tooltip, and ScreenShotTaker extensions

+The implementation uses [SLF4J](http://slf4j.org) to provide a standard logging interface a logging implementation using [LogBack](http://logback.qos.ch) because of its ability to split logs into separate logs per test.

-## Classic Logs
+## Getting Started

+Before you can use the logging framework a small amount of [configuration](Configuration.md "c:run") is required.

+Your next decision is the type of logging that you'd like, you options here are to go for either:

-[Classic Logs](ClassicLog.md "c:run") being purely text data have been the staple for many years and are well supported.
+* [Classic Text Logs](ClassicLog.md "c:run") - these have been the staple for many years

-## HTML Logs

-[HTML Logs](HtmlLog.md "c:run") are a step up from text logs and are able to provide the information in a more digestible format can document what your test is doing especially when they include screenshots and data to back up what the test has done.
+* [HTML Logs](HtmlLog.md "c:run") - provide the information in a more digestible format and can include screenshots and other data to back up what the test has done

+It is easy to switch between the two so feel free to experiment.

 ## Tooltip Logs

 [Tooltip Logs](ToolTipLog.md "c:run") provide a handy mechanism for providing information back to anyone reading the generated specification without having to drill down into the logs.

-## Look and Feel

-In addition to the choice between classic and html logs, this extension offers a few other area of [customisation](Customisation.md "c:run").
+## Integration With Other Extensions

+This extension provides a mechanism for other extensions to [integrate](Integration.md "c:run") with the log files, for example sharing screenshots.

-## Configuration
+## General Usage Notes

-Before you can use the logging framework some [configuration](Configuration.md "c:run") files must be included in your project.
+* Don't bother catching exceptions and logging them - this will do it for you.
+Ideally just allow exceptions to propagate up the stack and allow this extension to catch and log the exception - unless you need to catch the exception and do something.